Community has become even more important in these challenging times. We offer multiple ways to connect.

 Sunday morning service videos can be accessed at your convenience on our Worship page or YouTube channel.

-Our next Sunday Morning Dialog is Sunday, March 17th at 9am.
+Our next Sunday Morning Dialog is Sunday, May 5th at *10am*.
 CLICK HERE for more information.

 Join Rev. Craig for Thursday Tea Time on Zoom!
 4pm the weeks he is in the pulpit.
 CLICK HERE to find the link.